 Layers, maps, and scenes shared from ArcGIS Pro are stored as items in your content in your active portal.
-These items can be consumed across the ArcGIS platform, including ArcGIS Pro and the map and scene viewers.
+These items can be consumed across the ArcGIS platform, including ArcGIS Pro and Map Viewer and Scene Viewer.

 Web layers shared from ArcGIS Pro are portal items that expose a service or service layer to be easily shared and consumed.
 Depending on the type of service being exposed, a different layer type is created.